 The two networks are then trained together, with the Critic trying to get better at detecting "fake" images, and the generator trying to get better in fooling the Critic.
 The Generator improves and advances through this process and ultimately learns how to generate images that pass as "real"art in the eyes of the Critic.

 When the process is concluded the Critic is discarded and the Generator is used to generate new images.
 Once a respectable amount of images is generated, our team curates them into collections.
 They name each piece with the help of a separate AI that generates titles.

-We upload new collections several times a week!
+We upload new collections every day!